kreddy/cse15l-lab-reports/uio.md

-# Do Aliens Exist in the world?
-## Topic 1: Can we assume that we truly alone in this universe?

 I personally believe that `Aliens` probably don't exist and it **SUCKS!**
 It would be so cool to be visited by `Aliens` with weird names like *jbsdjfbksdi*.
 It would be like really lit!